dot-event/dot-event-v2/README.md

 ## Operation

-An "operation" is a way to categorize your events and build your API.
+An "operation" is a way to categorize events and build your API.

 Define your operation (only need to do this once):